Choosing the Right Payout Methods For Your Payees

 When it comes to payouts, (i.e. the simple act of sending or disbursing funds), organizations are met with widely varying preferences from payees.
 Whether they’re claimants, workers, suppliers — anyone accepting payments nowadays has their own personal preference when it comes to how they’d like to collect their funds.

 The challenge lies in choosing payout methods that both satisfy your organizational goals and ensure payee happiness and satisfaction.
 One size does not fit all, and in some cases, the lynch pin could be adding additional services to existing payments solutions, thereby creating a more holistic and attractive service offering for payees.
 Whatever the case, we’ve compiled a list of the top 5 considerations when choosing the right method, or methods, to offer your payees.
+We’ve also included a Payout Comparison Guide for a quick cheat sheet on the benefits and drawbacks of each payout method.

 How Business Objectives Impact Payout Method Selection